EmuDeck/emudeck.github.io/docs/controls-and-hotkeys/steamos/hotkeys.md

 #### Selecting  Steam Input Profiles

 In Game Mode, single click the game you would like to change the Steam Input Profile for, and click the `Controller Icon` on the right of the screen.
-Click the layout (whatever name it is currently set to) at the top, and you will see a drop-down menu.
+Click the layout (whichever name it is currently set to) at the top, and you will see a drop-down menu.

 For a visual, watch the following GIF (DuckStation is being used as an example):